bitPanG98/SillyOS/Readme.md

                  from GenSec.c:20:
     /*
         A lot of details here...
 Gonna skip it anyway.
-        The following error is the reason it failed.
+        The following error told us why its failed.
         |   |   |   |   |   |   |   |   |
         v   v   v   v   v   v   v   v   v
     */